Q. What are the fundamentals of X-ray detection technology and how does X-ray work?

-A. X-Ray Inspection technology works by passing high energy X-Rays through material and detecting the resulting image on a detector.
-X-Rays pass less readily through dense material and therefore dense objects show up as darker areas on an inspection image.
-For X-Ray food inspection applications, a machine then reads the resulting image to identify potential contaminants.
+A. X-ray inspection technology works by passing an electromagnetic wave through material and detecting the resulting image on a detector.
+X-rays pass less readily through dense material and therefore dense objects show up as darker areas on an inspection image.
+For X-ray food inspection applications, a machine then reads the resulting image to identify potential contaminants.

-Q. What contaminants are detectable and not detectable by the ScanTrac?
+Q. What contaminants are detectable and not detectable by Peco InspX’ ScanTrac systems?

-A. X-Ray inspection systems cannot detect insects, wood, thin plastic film, hair, and other low-density items in can or jars.
-Some of those items may be detectable in other environments We excel at detecting metal, glass, stone, rubber, and many high-density plastics.
+A. We excel at detecting metal, glass, stone, rubber, bones, and many high-density plastics.
 These contaminants can be detected in most environments.
+X-ray inspection systems cannot detect insects, wood, thin plastic film, hair, and other low-density items in cans or jars.
+Some of those items may be detectable in other environments.
+Lab testing will verify detection levels for your exact specifications.

 Q. Can the ScanTrac detect metal contaminants in metal containers?

 A. Yes.
-X-Rays penetrate metal or glass containers and allow us to detect contaminants inside.
-We can inspect metal cans, glass jars, containers with metal foil closures or made of metal foil, and many more.
+X-rays penetrate metal or glass containers and allow us to detect contaminants inside.
+We can inspect metal cans, glass jars, containers with metal foil closures or made of metal foil (like pouches), and many more.

 Q. How can I be sure that a specific contaminant is detectable?

-A. InspX offers a free evaluation program – just send us samples of your contaminated product and we’ll show you how we can help you.
+A. Peco InspX offers a free evaluation program – just send us samples of your product and the contaminants you want to detect, and we’ll show you how we can help you.
 For more information, please email us at firstname.lastname@example.org.

 A. It is; however, what matters is the rate of such false rejects.
-In the inspection industry a false reject rate of one in 1,000 is often considered par for the course.
+In the inspection industry, a false reject rate of one in 1,000 is often considered reasonable.
 The ScanTrac false reject rate is well below one in 20,000 – a 20:1 improvement, and often is below one in 100,000.
-This is a very important consideration when purchasing an X-Ray system as false rejects cost time and money.
+This is a very important consideration when purchasing an X-ray system as false rejects cost time and money – both product and package.

-Q. Can you detect contaminants at the bottom or near sidewall of the container?
+Q. Can you detect contaminants at the bottom or near the sidewall of a container?

-A. X-Ray technology is not a new fad.
-The fundamentals of X-Ray detection were discovered in the late 1800’s and X-Ray machines have been used in medical and other applications for over 50 years.
-X-Ray systems for food inspection have been around for about 30 years.
+A. X-ray technology is not a new invention.
+The fundamentals of X-ray detection were discovered in the late 1800’s and X-ray machines have been used in medical and other applications for over 50 years.
+X-ray systems for food inspection have been around for about 30 years.
 Today’s machines are more powerful, more versatile and more reliable than ever before and so it is important to distinguish old technology from state of the art solutions.

-Q. What are some of the most recent innovations developed by InspX?
+Q. What are some of the most recent innovations developed by Peco InspX?

-A. InspX places significant emphasis on technical research and development with intense focus on X-Ray tube life and machine functionality.
+A. Peco InspX places significant emphasis on technical research and development with intense focus on extending X-ray tube life, improving contaminant identification and expanding machine functionality.
 Recent enhancements to the ScanTrac product line-up include:

 Q. Is the ScanTrac safe for the people around it?

-Q. Does an X-Ray system need to be periodically certified?
+Q. Does an X-ray system need to be periodically surveyed for radiation compliance?

-A. It is true that very early X-Ray systems had an exceptionally short lifespan due to longevity issues with the X-Ray tube and the photo detector.
-Today, these components are much longer lasting with X-Ray tubes typically lasting between 5,000 and 10,000 hours of operation.
-However, actual life does depend on a variety of operational factors including how often the machine is cycled, etc. Note that ScanTrac machines use ultra long-lasting high performance X-Ray tubes that offer the longest life span.
+A. Early generation X-ray systems had an exceptionally short lifespan due to X-ray tube and photo detector longevity issues.
+Today, these components are much more durable with X-ray tubes typically lasting between two and five years of operation and more.
+However, actual life span depends on a variety of operational factors including how often the machine is cycled and environmental conditions.
+Peco InspX’ ScanTrac machines use ultra long-lasting high performance X-ray tubes that offer the longest life spans.

-With InspX you can purchase extended maintenance plan that covers 100% of the machine parts and maintenance and so no matter what happens with the machine, it is covered.
-Furthermore, our robust remote diagnostics means that over 90% of issues can be corrected remotely, which minimizes downtime.
+With Peco InspX, you can purchase an extended maintenance plan that covers 100% of machine parts and maintenance and so no matter what mechanical malfunctions may occur with the machine, it is covered.
+Furthermore, our robust remote diagnostics mean that over 90% of issues can be identified and corrected remotely, minimizing downtime.

-A. No. ScanTrac systems require absolutely no preventative maintenance.
-However, the machines should be regularly checked to ensure that the machine it operating properly that potential problems can be detected fast and early!
+A. ScanTrac systems require minimal preventative maintenance.
+The systems include monitors on important elements such as coolant levels and temperature.
+However, the machines should be regularly checked to ensure that the machine is operating properly and that potential problems can be detected fast and early.